-Most of my wholesalers went out of business over the years, but New Leaf is still thriving and still selling SoulCards.
-Sales quieted down but were steady but steady after their successful release.
+Sales quieted down but were steady after their successful release.
 I just let SoulCards live their life through word of mouth.
-Over 80,000 decks have found their way into peoples hands and hearts around the world.
+Over 90,000 decks have found their way into peoples hands and hearts around the world.
 Recently, sales having been picking up again without any effort on my part.
 In exploring social media, I discovered a world of wise, creative people posting about SoulCards – in aesthetic arrangements on Instagram, and offering readings and reflections on Youtube.

 SoulCards are finding a new generation of enthusiastic users.
-Though they love their social media, the physical deck, shuffled and held in their hands, is as essential as ever.
+Though this generation loves their social media, the physical deck, shuffled and held in their hands, is as essential as ever.
 I am now connecting with many of these wonderful people, and even opened a SoulCards user group on Facebook.
 You are welcome to join us there!
 I am touched and honored to share reflections from some of this new generation of passionate SoulCards users.

 Finding SoulCards on Instagram and Using Them to Write My Own Life Story